COMPOSER

 200 words

-A formidable violist, Yost was the winner of SFCM’s 2024 Low Strings Concerto Competition.
-She is also the founding Artistic Director of the Lower Brandywine Choral Festival, a community choral program, and is a creative writer and visual artist.
+Yost is also a violist, commended for her “compelling and daring live performance” of Bartók’s Viola Concerto (San Francisco Classical Voice).
+She is also Artistic Director of the Lower Brandywine Choral Festival, a community choral program, and is a creative writer and visual artist.

 300 words